sosppxo/3D-STMN/README.md

 # 3D-STMN

 🔥This branch is for end-to-end training.
-To save the GPU RAM by preprocessing features berfor training, please switch to the [feat branch](https://github.com/sosppxo/3D-STMN/tree/main).🔥
+To save the GPU RAM by preprocessing features berfor training, please switch to the [feat branch](https://github.com/sosppxo/3D-STMN/tree/main) (only 7G of GPU RAM is needed for training).🔥

 [3D-STMN: Dependency-Driven Superpoint-Text Matching Network for End-to-End 3D Referring Expression Segmentation]()